 Donny Osmond in the 1999 Joseph film (Photo: Alex Bailey) Did you know?
-Before settling on the idea of Joseph, Tim Rice and Andrew Lloyd Webber toyed with ideas about spies, 007’s and the like.
-Donny Osmond in the 1999 Joseph film (Photo: Alex Bailey) JOSEPH was originally only 15 minutes long… … and to Tim and Andrew’s surprise, its second performance in 1968 at Central Hall, Westminster, was reviewed by London’s Sunday Times.
+Before settling on the idea of Joseph, Tim Rice and Andrew Lloyd Webber toyed with ideas about spies, 007s and the like.
+Donny Osmond in the 1999 Joseph film (Photo: Alex Bailey) Sting's First Job Sting began his musical career playing bass for a production of Joseph in his hometown of Newcastle in northern England.
 Copyright Facts The copyright on Joseph was originally sold by Tim and Andrew to Novello & Co. for 50 guineas each.
 Novello & Co. was subsequently purchased by Filmtrax, who continued to own the copyrights until April 21, 1989, when Andrew’s Really Useful Group purchased it for £1 million.
 Yvonne Elliman as Mary and Jeff Fenholt as Jesus in the original 1971 Broadway production (Photo: NYPL/Billy Rose Theatre Division) The follow-up to SUPERSTAR?
 The album of Jesus Christ Superstar was a massive success in America and when Joseph was released there, with a marketing campaign implying it was the follow-up to Superstar, the Joseph album stayed in the charts for three months.
 Donny Osmond in the 1999 Joseph Film (Photo: Alex Bailey) Loincloth Troubles Donny Osmond says his most embarrassing showbiz moment was when his loincloth fell off during a performance of Joseph!